lyc102/ifem/docs/_mesh/sc.md

 The `elem2edgeSign` will be used when assembling differential operators.
-For example, when computing `div` operators on a positive orientated triangle, the edge should have outwards normal direction or equivalently the counter clockwise orientation.
+For example, when computing `div` operators on a positive orientated triangle, the edge should have outwards normal direction or equivalently the counter-clockwise orientation.

 We summarize the two popular ordering and orientation schemes below.

 ## Positive Ordering and Orientation

-The vertice of the `eleme` is sorted such that the area is always positive. i.e. the three vertices of the elem are ordered counter-clockwisely.
+The vertices of the `elem` are sorted such that the area is always positive. i.e. the three vertices of the elem are ordered counter-clockwisely.
 Furthermore the first vertex is always the newest vertex of the triangle for the easy of local mesh refinement and